How much notice of resignation must I give?

 Voluntary Contract Termination (VCT) [Article 14 and Letter III]

 A member holding a regular appointment with tenure/permanence may apply to his/her Dean for Voluntary Contract Termination (VCT).
 Members must be under the age of 65 in order to apply for VCT.
-The member must discuss VCT with the AAU Head prior to applying to the Dean, and written application must be provided at least 180 days prior to the date of termination.
+The member must discuss VCT with the AAU Head prior to applying to the Dean, and written application normally be provided at least 180 days prior to the date of termination.
 The Association has the right to represent a member who has applied for voluntary contract termination in all discussions concerning the terms of any agreement or arrangement.

 The Dean and the AAU Head will consider the request in light of the operational needs of the AAU and then make a recommendation to the Provost.
 The Provost’s decision is sent to the member within sixty (60) days of the submission of the member's application.